 Torrox is situated in the province of Málaga on the Costa del Sol and is noted as having the best climate in Europe with an average annual temperature of 18 degrees Celsius.

-It does indeed seem to have its own microclimate enveloping its location which may be due to its being sheltered by the majestic Sierra Tejeda and Sierra Almijara mountains.
+Being in sunny Malaga, it does indeed seem to have its own microclimate enveloping its location which may be due to its being sheltered by the majestic Sierra Tejeda and Sierra Almijara mountains.
 Torrox Costa also enjoys eight kilometres of wonderful sandy beaches.
 It’s Paseo Marítimo or long beach promenade is a popular choice for those keeping fit or those that enjoy a romantic evening stroll.

 Below we have listed what we think are the best five things to see and do while in and around Torrox.